Getting to Worcester

 By Train

-Historic Union Station, located within the heart downtown Worcester at 2 Washington Square, presently offers thirteen daily roundtrip MBTA commuter rail trains between Worcester and Boston’s Back Bay and South Stations.
+Historic Union Station, located within the heart of downtown Worcester at 2 Washington Square, presently offers sixteen daily roundtrip MBTA commuter rail trains between Worcester and Boston’s Back Bay and South Stations.

 Additionally, Amtrak has a ticket office located within Union Station, featuring daily service to Boston, Chicago, New York and points south.